All Episodes

 This guy's been pretty active as far as I'm concerned.

-Here's the uh here's the uh one more bite.
+Here's the one more bite.

 President Obama prepares to divide our nation to achieve re-election, telling those who are scared and struggling that the only way their lives can get better is to diminish the success of others, trying to cynically convince those who are suffering that the American economic pie is no longer a growing one that can provide more prosperity for all who work hard, insisting that we must tax and take and demonize those who have already achieved the American dream.

-That may turn out to be a good re-election strategy, Mr. President, but it is a demoralizing message for America.
+That may turn out to be a good reelection strategy, Mr. President, but it is a demoralizing message for America.

-What happened to State Senator Obama?
+What happened to state Senator Obama?

 When did he decide to become one of the dividers he spoke so eloquently of in 2004?